Scholarship of Teaching and Learning

 2025 SoTL Grant Recipients

-Holly Clayton and Alexander Shaw, faculty with the School of English and Liberal Studies, will study the effect of self-paced progression on student achievement, academic stress and self-efficacy in introductory, degree-level psychology courses.
+Holly Clayton and Alexander Shaw, faculty with the School of English and Liberal Studies, are studying the effect of self-paced progression on student achievement, academic stress and self-efficacy in introductory, degree-level psychology courses.

-Jamelia Gay, faculty in the School of Early Childhood Education, will design and pilot tools to assist students struggling with cognitive overload and executive functioning challenges in understanding and applying assignment instructions.
+Jamelia Gay, faculty in the School of Early Childhood Education, is now piloting tools to assist students struggling with cognitive overload and executive functioning challenges in understanding and applying assignment instructions.

 SoTL at Seneca Projects